 - Brainstorm a list of sources from which they could find more information:

 - photographs, letters, drawings, objects, gravestones, schoolbooks, children’s books

 - Consider calling your local historical society and either arranging a visit to examine their collections relating to nineteenth-century childhood, schooling, and farming or having someone bring some artifacts to school.
-To find an historical society near you, browse through our Index to Local Historical Societies.
+To find an historical society near you, browse through our Directory of Local Historical Societies.

 4. Write about it

 Have students choose a perspective to tell a story about living in nineteenth-century Vermont.
 They could be:

 - a time traveler coming from the present to a 19th-century farm or school.